 If there are multiple local recycling companies where you live, it means that the demand for used pallets will be high, and you are likely to get competitive rates.
 This will also help you save money on gas because you don’t have to travel long distances to deliver your haul of recyclables.

-It is wise to shop around and find a few clients who are willing to pay a higher rate per pallet so that you can make a decent amount from your hustle.
+It is wise to shop around and find a few clients who are willing to pay a higher rate per pallet so that you can make a decent amount from your hustle – allowing for price negotiation.
 This may take some time, but when you get into the swing of things and establish a good relationship with a few wood pallet recycling companies, you will be able to predict how much you can make per haul.

 Shipping companies are likely to pay you more for new pallets or in excellent condition because you’re helping them cut costs almost in half by purchasing used recycled pallets vs. buying new ones.

 For instance, let’s say you find two great clients willing to pay you $2 for each pallet in good shape.
 If each one asks you to deliver 150 pallets per week, it means that you can get paid $600 per week.